mitkox/AKS-Edge/hands-on/install/install.md

 # AKS Edge Essentials Installation

 ## Lab Overview
-In this lab, you will begin by reviewing the AKS EE's deployment prerequisites and setup the machine to start the deployment.
+In this lab, you will begin by reviewing the AKS Edge Essentials (aka AKS EE) deployment prerequisites and setup the machine to start the deployment.
 You will need to download and install the k8s or k3s installer for AKS EE, then use the deployment CLI with configuration to complete single machine deployment on Azure VM or physical machine, or multiple node cluster deployment on physical machine.

 In summary, the lab includes the following exercises:
 * Review the hands on Lab Prerequisites